yiphei/yif-AI/future_attention_transformer/README.md

 # Future Attention Transformer [WIP readme]
 > NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.

 Decoder-only transformer models apply a causal mask to enable parallel training with teacher forcing.
-This creates an imbalance in compute per context length and throws away good signal.
+This creates an imbalance in compute per context length and throws away good learning signal.
 The model presented here demonstrates a way to remedy these two issues.

 ## Motivations